Our Approach to Impact Reporting

 Our “House of Brands” and ESG Reporting Boundary

-We also strive to stay abreast of new disclosure regulations that we may be required to comply with so we can develop an action plan and prepare to comply.
+We also strive to stay abreast of new disclosure regulations, such as the Corporate Sustainability Reporting Directive (“CSRD”), that we are or may be required to comply with so we can develop an action plan and prepare to comply.
 We expect to continue to evolve our Impact strategy and ESG reporting in the future as our Impact work at Etsy and the broader industry matures.
 Our discussion of Impact strategy, highlights, and ESG data includes the operations of our Etsy, Reverb, and Depop marketplaces except where noted.

 Keep Commerce Human